bowman2001/perplexdoc/content/news/resources-in-data-files/index.md

 }
 ```

-The module is available on [GitHub](https://github.com/bowman2001/hugo-mod-resource) and still under development.
+The module is available on [GitHub](https://github.com/bowman2001/hugo-mod-resource).